Actipro/WPF-Controls/Documentation/topics/syntaxeditor/getting-started.md

 The [How To...](how-to.md) topic provides a great jump off point for where to find information on performing the most common tasks with SyntaxEditor.
 It's a great resource.

+@if (winrt) {

+## Add Extension SDK Reference

+In the Visual Studio "Add References" dialog, expand out "Windows/Extensions" and add the "Actipro Universal Windows Controls" SDK to your project.
+This process is described in further detail in the [References and Deployment](../deployment.md) topic.

+}

+@if (wpf) {

 ## Add Assembly References

 Once you are ready to add SyntaxEditor to your own application, you'll need to add references in your project to the proper assemblies.
 The assemblies should have been installed in the GAC during the control installation process.
 However they also will be located in the appropriate Program Files folders.
 See the product's Readme for details on those locations.

 Look at the [Assemblies and Add-on Licensing](assemblies.md) topic for details on the appropriate assemblies to reference in your project.

+}

 ## Copy Code from the Sample Project